HTTP-RPC/Kilo/README.md

     * `Roles` - interface for determining user role membership
     * `Result` - abstract base class for custom result types
 * _`vellum.webrpc.sql`_
-    * `ResultSetAdapter` - exposes the contents of a JDBC result set as an iterable list, suitable for streaming a JSON response
+    * `ResultSetAdapter` - wrapper class that presents the contents of a JDBC result set as an iterable list, suitable for streaming a JSON response

 Each of these classes is discussed in more detail below.